deciduously/c2-overlay/Readme.md

 # Introduction

+I forked this because I'm about to start my own C2 setup, the below readme and all repo contents are the work of [nxmyoz](https://github.com/nxmyoz).

 This is a Gentoo overlay for additional tools neccessary for running Gentoo Linux on the Hardkernel ODROID C2 single board computer.
 More information about the ODROID c2 can be found [here](http://odroid.com/dokuwiki/doku.php?id=en:odroid-c2).

 At the moment this overlay provides: